Contributing to pandoc

 There should be no errors when running hlint .

-contributors check their code with a local hlint installation, but
+recommended that contributors check their code with a local hlint

 A good way to ensure no new warnings are introduced is to use a Git pre-commit hook which runs hlint on all updated Haskell files before creating a commit: